 Kingsley, Iowa – Marilyn Adell Monlux, 67, of Kingsley, Iowa passed away Friday

-To send flowers in memory of Marilyn Adell Monlux (Monlux), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Marilyn Adell Monlux (Monlux), please visit our Heartfelt Sympathies Store.

 December 6, 2019 at her home.
 Private family services will be held at a later date.
 Marilyn’s